Democratic Party (United States): 2020s and opposition to Trumpism

-In November 2020, Democrat Joe Biden defeated Trump to win the 2020 presidential election.
-After Trump attempted to challenge the election, he began his term with extremely narrow Democratic majorities in the U.S. House and Senate.
-During the Biden presidency, the party had been characterized as adopting an increasingly progressive economic agenda.
-In 2022, Biden appointed Ketanji Brown Jackson, the first Black woman on the Supreme Court.
+In November 2020, Democratic candidate Joe Biden defeated Trump to win the 2020 presidential election.
+Biden's running mate, Kamala Harris, was the first female and person of African and South Asian descent to become vice president in history.
+He began his term with extremely narrow Democratic majorities in the U.S. House and Senate.
+During the Biden presidency, the party was characterized as adopting an increasingly progressive economic agenda.
+In 2022, Biden appointed Ketanji Brown Jackson, the first black woman on the Supreme Court.
 However, she was replacing liberal justice Stephen Breyer, thus she did not alter the court's 6–3 split between conservatives (the majority) and liberals.
 After Dobbs v.
 Jackson (decided June 24, 2022), which led to abortion bans in much of the country, the Democratic Party rallied behind abortion rights.

 In the 2022 midterm elections, Democrats dramatically outperformed historical trends and a widely anticipated red wave did not materialize.
 The party only narrowly lost its majority in the U.S. House and expanded its majority in the U.S. Senate, along with several gains at the state level.

-In July 2024, after a series of age and health concerns, Biden became the first incumbent president since Lyndon B. Johnson in 1968 to withdraw from running for reelection, the first since the 19th century to withdraw after serving only one term, (Note: All three incumbents in the 20th century to withdraw or not seek reelection—Calvin Coolidge, Harry S. Truman, and Lyndon B. Johnson—had succeeded to the presidency when their predecessor died, then won a second term in their own right.
+In July 2024, after a series of age and health concerns, Biden withdrew from the presidential election, becoming the first incumbent president since Lyndon B. Johnson in 1968 to withdraw from running for reelection, the first since the 19th century to withdraw after serving only one term, (Note: All three incumbents in the 20th century to withdraw or not seek reelection—Calvin Coolidge, Harry S. Truman, and Lyndon B. Johnson—had succeeded to the presidency when their predecessor died, then won a second term in their own right.
 Three presidents in the 1800s made and kept pledges to serve only one term, most recently Rutherford B. Hayes.) and the only one to ever withdraw after already winning the primaries.

 Vice President Kamala Harris—who became Biden's replacement on the ballot after his withdrawal from the race—became the first black woman to be nominated by a major party, but she was defeated in the 2024 election by Donald Trump.
 Harris lost the electoral college 312–226 (including all seven of the anticipated swing states) as well as the popular vote, becoming the first Democratic candidate to do so since John Kerry in 2004, amid what was a global anti-incumbent backlash.

 Current status

-As of 2025, Democrats hold 23 state governorships, 17 state legislatures, 15 state government trifectas, and the mayorships in the majority of the country's major cities.
+As of 2026, Democrats hold 24 state governorships, 17 state legislatures, 16 state government trifectas, and the mayorships in the majority of the country's major cities.
 Three of the nine current U.S. Supreme Court justices were appointed by Democratic presidents.
-By registered members, the Democratic Party is the largest party in the U.S. and the fourth largest in the world.
+By registered members, the Democratic Party is the largest party in the U.S. and the third largest in the world.
 All totaled, 16 Democrats have served as president of the United States.